 If you are thinking because you have built a mobile app, people will start using it; then you may be in for a rude surprise!
 In 2017, users accessed 30 apps per month and 10 per day.
 But the apps on the ‘home screen’ tend to consume a majority of the time by the user, leaving the other installed apps in the fray.

-While consumers do spend 85% of the time on smartphones in apps, only 5 apps see heavy use.
-Nearly 1 in 4 apps are abandoned after the first use.
+While consumers do spend 92% of the mobile time in apps, mobile apps lose 80% of their audience within the first 3 months.
 In fact, according to recent data, if an app is not opened for 7 days, then there is a high chance that it will never be opened again!

 Additionally, marketers need to look for innovative ways that drive app ‘usage’ in a highly competitive app ecosystem where limited user attention is spread across a multitude of apps.

 We are all familiar with push notifications and how they have helped apps drive opens in the past.
 A natural progression in the push notification journey is ‘push notification actions.’
 Push notification actions, allow users the freedom to perform ‘app actions’ or complete ‘tasks’ directly from the notification, without opening the app.
 With push notification actions, app marketers have the levee to solve two major problems: drive app usage through notification actions and app retention – by repeatedly reminding the users the value the app delivers.

 Keeping the above in mind, in this blog post, we look at some examples of push notification action campaigns that helped drive engagement and app usage.